NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 ------------------------
 Developer time is valuable and its not fair to expect developers to contribute their time without being reasonably compensated.
 Therefore we have made a policy to compensate the developers, designers or any other contributor who help us with the project.
 We will make best efforts to Compensate the contibutors.

 The compensation will be similar to how freelance developers, desginers are paid / compensated !
-You will be paid on hourly basis.
-If your contribution is accepted in the original project.
+You will be paid on hourly basis if your contribution is accepted in the original project.

 To know how to contribute please visit [ link coming soon]